progrium/progrium.com/source/blog/2015-10-05-the-next-10-years-megalith.html.markdown

  * prioritize sexy demoware without production hardening
  * increase perceived value with more people and more partnerships
  * align everybody with the product that makes money
- * etc etc

 [Hashicorp](https://hashicorp.com/) is one of the best examples of companies in this space that have done a good job at taking just enough VC and working against a lot of these forces.
 However, they still work within the framework.
 They still have a commitment to exit big someday.
+The implications of this are not insignificant.

 I'm much more likely to bootstrap a lifestyle company like Alan than take VC money.
 Not only is it just more my style, but a VC startup just won't play to my strengths.
-Though, even building a conventional lifestyle business doesn't seem to produce the most value for my time.
+Though, building a conventional lifestyle business doesn't seem to produce the most value for my time either.
 Or make me very happy.

 I'd much rather find a new way.
 Not just because I want to play to my strengths, but because I know I'm not the only one this applies to.
 I also know that a different, better kind of open source software will result if done properly.

 What I want is something of an independent R&D lab.
 I want us to re-capture the energy and innovation of Xerox PARC or Bell Labs, but focusing on open source.
 I want us to have the freedom to explore and do what we do with like-minded people.
 Not to get rich, but to keep doing what we love doing, making the open source that most companies wouldn't make, yet would be eager to use.
 Systems software that further empowers individuals and small groups ... enterprise customers of the future, not the past.

 This is what I want Glider Labs to transition into.
 In fact, it's already been operating like this in a way.
 And I've been exploring and learning ways to make this work for years now.
 It's part business, part cooperative, part public service.
-But to make the leap to a lab that supports more than myself, it just won't happen over night.
+But to make the leap to a lab that supports more than myself, it won't happen over night.
 And I can't do it by myself.

 ## Sharing the vision, enabling participation

 This isn't just about a new organization.
 It has to have some purpose, some initial unifying project.
-In order to start from nothing, there needs to be a clear and valuable mission.
+In order to start from nothing, there needs to be a clear mission of value.
 Not just boundless experimentation.
 Luckily, most of my work does fall under a certain theme driven by a nebulous but nonetheless motivating ideal.
 That seems like a good place to start.

 I've been told if I just wrote down everything I want to build and why, people might be willing to help out.
 This is challenging both because of scope and its constant evolution.
 I figured if I just keep making projects people will start to see it, but other than a few people I'm not sure that's working out.
 So I'm going to try a more top-down approach.

 The real project this post is about is a meta-project I'm calling Megalith.
-It's an umbrella project to help unify and bring a goal to all the work I've been doing for the past 10 years, and over the next 10 years.
+It's an umbrella project to help unify and bring a common goal to all the work I've been doing for the past 10 years, and over the next 10 years.

 I know I can't do it alone, so the project is designed for participation.
 This means half my job is communicating and documenting.
 Perhaps in the future that's all it will be.
 Sometimes I feel like I only write code to get ideas out anyway.

-It will involve lots of more specific projects that are open source and independently useful.
+It will involve a lot of more specific projects that are open source and independently useful.
 Many already exist.
 Most do not.
 Whether or not the final ideal is achieved, it will be approached.
 Lots of value will be produced in the process.
-Not just software, but guides and how-to knowledge of everything I've learned to lead me to my current conclusions, and everything we learn in the process.
+Not just software and contributions to existing open source, but guides and how-to knowledge of everything I've learned to lead me to my current conclusions, and everything we learn in the process.

 Glider Labs and Megalith are separate but related parts of this venture.
 Megalith is the meta-project, Glider Labs is the organization.
-The plan is that they support each other.
+The idea is that they support each other.
+Megalith makes this new Glider Labs a reality, Glider Labs makes Megalith a reality.

 ## Relevant to your interests?